ayak002/To-do-list/README.md

 After cloning the project use the `npm install` command to install the necessary dependencies.

+### Configure Prisma

+You can set up prisma using the "db-setup" script defined in the package.json file.

+`db-setup`

+### Start container

+Then you can run : `docker compose --detach` to start the container.

 Once the dependencies are installed, you can start the application using the "start" script defined in the package.json file.

 `npm start`